rlooq/pelican_blog/content/articles/20210102_the_birthday_of_the_infanta.md

 Title: The Birthday Of The Infanta
 Date: 2021-01-02
+Description: The Birthday of the Infanta.
+A creepy short story by Oscar Wilde.
+Mi bella Princesa, your funny little dwarf will never dance again.

 *The Birthday of the Infanta* is a short story for children by Oscar Wilde.
 An ugly young dwarf dancer is brought as a present for the only daughter of the king of Spain.
 Wilde describes a Spanish court of pomp and pageantry, but underneath that gilded surface, there is a very dark, twisted "passion for the horrible."